aitraffictracker/aitraffictracker/README.md

 <script src="https://cdn.jsdelivr.net/gh/aitraffictracker/aitraffictracker@1.0.0/tracker.js" data-site-id="YOUR_SITE_ID" async></script>
 ```

+**data-site-id**
-data-site-id Any unique ID for your site (e.g., myblog or your domain name, if you are self-hosting.
+Any unique ID for your site (e.g., myblog or your domain name, if you are self-hosting.
 Otherwise, we will provide you a site-id.
 Required.

-data-api Optional.
+**data-api**
 Use only if self‑hosting the backend.
 Defaults to our managed service (coming soon).
+Optional

 ## 🛣️ Two Paths
 ☁️ Hosted (coming soon) – Just add the script.
 We'll handle the rest.